hrdylan/20-20-Website/README.md

   and Youtube.
 The site will host video, image, and informational content.
 It is currently under local development and not yet hosted online.

-# Downloading the and Viewing the Project:
+# Downloading and Viewing the Project:
   Download the "Main" .html .css and .js files and put in the same directory, add the files from the image assests file to the directory.
 Open the html document with Google Chrome to view.